concur/react-concur/leveling-up-in-react/leveling-up-in-react.md

 - In the example above we refactored our class component into a SFC, we stopped saving data to state and instad read data from props and pass actions through props to update data in the store.
 - This method takes a little more boilerplate work, but is vastly more maintainable in the long run.

+- Summery:
+    + Favor connected SFCs that leave data handling to the reducer over `class` components that store data in state, especially if the componet is meant ot be reusable.
+    + State is good for things like open state of a modal.
+However, it can be argued that even this data is better handled in your redux code.
+    + If a `class` component is using state, and you're forced to use `componentWillRecieveProps`, consider refactoring.